benfjohnson/developer-dot/_posts/2016-10-04-getting-started-with-avatax-rest-v2 - Copy.md

 # Listing All My Companies

 As Bob's Artisan Pottery store, we will need to begin by adding a "Company" record to keep track of our sales.
 Since Avalara works for all companies both small and large, you can use the AvaTax API whether you have a single corporate entity or whether you manage lots of different registered businesses.
-Let's start by listing all the companies defined in this account.
-In AvaTax, we list companies by calling https://rest-sbx-preview.avalara.net/api/v2/companies - but we need to authenticate against the API.
+Let's start by listing all the companies defined in this account.In AvaTax, we list companies by calling https://rest-sbx-preview.avalara.net/api/v2/companies - but we need to authenticate against the API.
 In order to do this, we need to add a basic authentication header to our web request.
 Let's start by creating our basic authentication header.
 If you're writing code, your programming language likely supports Base64 encoding directly.
 Here's how to construct the basic authentication header in C# - most other programming languages work the same way:

 ```csharp
 	string combined = String.Format("{0}:{1}", username, password);